Vigneshbbaskaran/learning/README.md

 # KM40BESD01

 # 'C' Programming Basics

+# 23 MARCH 2021
+## Super Market Problem Version-2

+1) Stock variable should be restricted to stock file, and any modifications also should happen only in stock file.
+Only the functions should be accessible to other files.

+2) When the user chooses Sell the stock option, and there is not enough stock, then instead of cancelling the sales, 2 options will be displayed:
+i) Sell the existing stock
+ii) Cancel the sales

+The user can choose any one of the above options and close the transaction.

+3)When the user chooses Purchase New stock option, and there is not enough space, then instead of cancelling the purchase, 2 options will be displayed:
+i) Fill the godown
+ii) Cancel the purchase

+The user can choose any one of the above options and close the transaction.

+4) When user chooses quit,display the below report:
+i)  Latest Stock
+ii) Total number of times sales happened
+iii) Total number of items sold
+iv) Total number of times purchase happened
+v) Total number of items purchased

+5)Declare the commonly used function declarations and external variables in a header file,
+and include it in all the four source code files, using the below syntax :

+#include”SuperMarket.h”
 # 22 MARCH 2021
 ## Storage Classes Assignments
 Rewrite the calculator program so that the main function is in main.c , remaining functions are in another source code file ,operations.c.